 The prostate is a walnut-sized gland located behind the base of a man’s penis, in front of the rectum, and below the bladder.
 It surrounds the urethra, the tube-like channel that carries urine and semen through the penis.
 The prostate's main function is to make seminal fluid, the liquid in semen that protects, supports, and helps transport sperm.

 Types of prostate cancer

 Prostate cancer is a malignant tumor that begins in the prostate gland.
 Some prostate cancers grow very slowly and may not cause symptoms or problems for years.
 However, most prostate cancer cells make excessive amounts of a protein called prostate specific antigen (PSA).
-PSA is also found in higher-than-normal levels in men other various prostate conditions in addition to prostate cancer.
-Those conditions include benign prostatic hyperplasia (BPH, an enlarged prostate) and prostatitis (inflammation or infection of the prostate.
-See the Risk Factors and Prevention section).
+PSA is also found in higher-than-normal levels in men with other various prostate conditions in addition to prostate cancer.
+Those conditions include benign prostatic hyperplasia (BPH), which is an enlarged prostate, and prostatitis, which is inflammation or infection of the prostate.
+See the Risk Factors and Prevention section for more information.